-Recertification: The state office emails adjudicators when certification is due for renewal.
-Following successful completion of a “refresher” online course (with about 30 minutes of tutorials outlining recent changes in evaluation sheets and reiterating adjudication expectations based on those new sheets), receipt of $6 fee, and assessment (online completion of evaluation of a video student speech), adjudicators are notified to download a digital certificate as proof of renewal (and their status is updated in the online roster).
+The state office emails adjudicators when certification is due for renewal; individuals whose certification expired/lapsed within 10 years may enroll in renewal certification.
+Following successful completion of a “refresher” online course ( about 30 minutes of tutorials outlining recent changes in evaluation sheets and reiterating adjudication expectations based on those new sheets), receipt of $6 fee, and assessment (online completion of evaluation of a video student speech), adjudicators are notified to download a digital certificate as proof of renewal (and their status is updated in the online roster).

 Speech Adjudicator FAQs